 Many of us love Indian food and there is something amazing about the complexity of the spices and aromas that are involved.
-But, while Indian food is extremely appealing at a restaurant, trying to make it at home is a different story.
+But, while Indian food is extremely appealing at a restaurant, trying to make it at home is a lot more difficult IMO.

 Even if you do have a good recipe, mimicking those flavors is hard work.
 And, to make matters worse, Indian cooking is very attention-intensive.
 As a result, it’s easy to get things wrong and many people simply don’t have the time and the energy to cook their own Indian dishes.

 That’s where slow cooker variations come in.
 The device lets you cook your food in a gentler manner while dramatically reducing the attention you need to pay to the process.
 As a result, you can get restaurant-quality Indian, without all the work typically needed to get there.
 I've made quite a few Indian slow cooker recipes recently, and wanted to share some with you, plus some from a few of my favorite food blogs.

 All of the ten recipes in this list were chosen with that precise goal in mind.
 Some of them come from this site and are ones that I have tested myself.
 Others are from some of the best food blogs online.
 But, regardless of the source, all of these recipes offer simpler solutions to making Indian food at home.

 Indian Slow Cooker Recipes

 This Lamb and Chickpea Tandoori Stew is mostly just a slow cooker version of the traditional Indian recipe.
 However, there are also a few changes to the ingredients and these create a slightly different flavor profile than you may expect.
 But, don’t worry, the dish is still very much Indian and the balance of flavors ends up working better because of the slow cooker.